davidwesst/blog/answering-the-question-when-will-ie-support-that-html-feature/index.md

     - internet explorer
     - html5
 date: "2014-04-03T00:43:43"
-excerpt: "Tired of waiting to hear from Microsoft on whether or not IE will support the latest HTML5 feature?"
+description: "Tired of waiting to hear from Microsoft on whether or not IE will support the latest HTML5 feature?"
 social_image: status_modern_ie_screenshot-2.png
 ---